-Time series of the vertical ozone profiles (ozone partial pressures in mPa) measured at Uccle by ozonesondes.
+Here it is: the 50 years time series of the vertical ozone profiles (ozone partial pressures in mPa) measured at Uccle by ozonesondes.
 The altitude level is expressed in km relative to the tropopause height.

-Season-height cross-section of ozone trends in percent per year at Uccle for the period January 1969 to December 2014.
+Season-height cross-section of ozone trends in percent per year at Uccle for the period January 1969 to December 2018.
 Areas where the trend is statistically significant at the 95 % level are coloured darker (red for negative and blue for positive trends).
 The altitude level is in units (km) relative to the tropopause height.